erikhedb/ML_AI_Labs/about.md

 Studies the human brain to inspire the development of AI systems.
 This includes understanding how neural networks in the brain process information to improve artificial neural networks.

 ## Other
-Besides this there is a mix of philosophy AI hybrid dicpolines.
-Also some parts of Big Data and Human Computer Interaction (HCI) can be attributed as AI.
+Besides this there is a mix of philosophy AI hybrid disciplines.
+Also, some parts of Big Data and Human Computer Interaction (HCI) can be attributed as AI.

 # GPT djungle